SayakaMiura/TopHap/README.txt

 The main program that infers bootstrap-supported phylogenies of common haplotypes in the given data. python3 TopHap.py [haplotype frequency cutoff] [number of bootstrap replicates] –Hap [path to the directory of the haplotype alignments]

+Please provide Haplotypes.txt that lists the genomic positions (count from position 0) that are used for the haplotype alignment.
+Haplotypes.txt should be placed in the same directory of the haplotype alignments.
+An example Haplotypes.txt can be found in the Alignment directory.

  ====options====
 haplotype frequency cutoff: haplotypes with the desired frequency thresholds are selected.
 the number of bootstrap replicates: The desired number of bootstrap samples are generated.
+The data is assumed to be SARS-CoV-2.
+If other data is used, please provide outgroup sequence in Outgroup.fasta.

  ====output files====
  (a) Bootstrap scored phylogenies (TopHap_bootstrap*.nwk)